Deveshdvs/MnG_Sedol_Validator/README.md

 ### Projects
 * SEDOL - Intepedent project which can be consumed in other application in form of liberary or project.
 This liberary expose SedolValidator which can be consumed to validate SEDOL with ValidateSedol method.
 * SEDOLConsole - Dummy Console application which is being setup to get user input for SEDOL and return validation output.
+Type Exit to exit console

 ### Technologies
 SEDOL is based on .NET Framework 4.7.2 with Csharp 7